Daniel Biss: Transition

+Before taking office on May 10, 2021, Biss voiced a number positions on prominent political matters in the city.
+In March 2021, after Evanston passed a measure establishing the first expenditure of the city's first-in-the-nation municipal fund offering reparations to black residents, mayor-elect Biss released a statement in support of the approved measure.
+Biss also gave outgoing mayor Steve Hagerty input on the members he recommended to the city's Reparations Committee.
 Ahead of the April 6 Evanston municipal general election, mayor-elect Biss criticized the group Evanston Together LLC for distributing mailers which inaccurately implied that several candidates for municipal office had outright supported switching the city from a council-manager government to a strong mayor government.
 Biss also remarked that, while a shift in the city's form of government would not be a priority to him, he is not opposed to exploring the idea if it would remedy issues in the city.